Verified Software Toolchain

 Rationale

 In some application domains it is not enough to build reliable software systems, one wants proved-correct software.
 This is the case for safety-critical systems (where software bugs can cause injury or death) and for security-critical applications (where an attacker is deliberately searching for, and exploiting, software bugs).
 Since proofs are large and complex, the proof-checking must be mechanized.
 Machine-checked proofs of real software systems are difficult, but now should be possible, given the recent advances in the theory and engineering of mechanized proof systems applied to software verification.
-But there are several challenges: We address these challenges by defining a high-level intermediate language, Concurrent C Minor (CCm), with a small-step operational semantics representable in machine-checked proof assistants (we use Coq).
-We define a Concurrent Separation Logic for reasoning directly about source programs written in CCm.
-In addition, CCm is suitable as a target language for compilers from Java, C, C#, ML, and other languages.
-This will allow safe and well-specified interaction of program modules written in different programming languages.
-Finally, CCm is a concurrent language with a threads-and-locks model similar to Cthreads.
+But there are several challenges: We address these challenges by defining Verifiable C, a program logic for the C programming language.
+Verifiable C is proved sound with respect to the operational semantics of CompCert C; in turn, the CompCert verified optimizing C compiler is proved correct with respect to the assembly-language semantics of the PowerPC, ARM, and x86 processors.

 Publications